Credits for Non-Traditional Learning

 Facilities and Areas Affected

-Smoking is prohibited within 30 feet of all building entrances.
-Smoking is prohibited inside all facilities owned, leased, or operated by BCCC including (but not limited to) such space as classrooms, halls, laboratories, studios, open and private offices, corridors, dining areas, restrooms, and common areas.
-This prohibition also includes all vehicles owned, leased, or operated by the College.
+Smoking (including vaping) is prohibited inside all facilities owned, leased, or operated by BCCC including (but not limited to) such space as classrooms, halls, laboratories, studios, open and private offices, corridors, dining areas, restrooms, parking lots, and common areas.
+This prohibition also includes all vehicles owned, leased, or operated by the College and vehicles parked on college-owned or leased property.

 The Use of College Facilities by Outside Parties